Kuantum-Freak/PrimeMap/README.md

 # Prime Map

-A simple multi-threaded program that finds primes and sores them in a cool looking bitmap
+A simple multi-threaded program that finds primes and stores them in a cool looking bitmap

 ## Installation